NBA playoffs resume Saturday as sides detail new commitments

 Many within the league of primarily Black players have focused on the importance of voting, and the need for places in inner cities where minorities can do so safely.
 With no NBA games to play be played in November, arenas are an ideal place for it.

-Atlanta, Detroit, Charlotte and Sacramento were already on board.
-Houston’s Toyota Center was locked in this week, Madison Square Garden and the arenas for the Clippers, Dallas and Utah were added Friday and Rivers said Miami is working hard to make its facility available.
+Atlanta, Detroit, Charlotte and Sacramento were already on board, and Houston’s Toyota Center was locked in this week.
+Madison Square Garden and the arenas for Dallas and Utah were added Friday, along with the Forum in Inglewood, California, owned by Clippers owner Steve Ballmer.
+Rivers also said Miami is working hard to make its facility available.

 All team owners who also control their arena property will work with local officials to turn their buildings into a voting location for the 2020 general election to allow for safe, in-person voting.